-For this particular version, I used a combination of sharp cheddar and jalapeno jack because its what I happened to have in my frig, but any cheeses that melt nicely will do.
+You will still cook the pasta and then mix it into the cheese sauce.
+For my original version of this recipe, I used a combination of sharp cheddar and jalapeno jack because its what I happened to have in my frig, but any cheeses that melt nicely will do.
 Go ahead.
-Be creative.MY OTHER RECIPES
+Be creative.

 I popped the pasta into the broiler for a few minutes to slightly brown the top because there are fewer things in this life better than crispy browned cheese straight from the oven (bacon, for example, is one of those fewer things).
 But there is a huge part of me that enjoyed the pasta more before I put it in the oven because it was just so creamy and yum.

 - 16 oz macaroni

-- 1 head cauliflower
+- 1 head cauliflower see notes

-- 1 cup half and half, divided
+- 1/2 cup half and half divided

 - 2 tablespoons butter

-- 12 ounces cheese, grated (roughly 3 cups, use sharp cheddar, pepper jack, gouda, fontina, gruyere, or a combination)
+- 12 ounces cheese grated (roughly 3 cups, use sharp cheddar, pepper jack, gouda, fontina, gruyere, or a combination)